Which Of The Following Are Dependent Events

 What are Dependent Events?

 In probability, events are considered dependent if the outcome of one event influences the probability of the occurrence of another event.
-This contrasts with independent events, where the outcome of one event has absolutely no effect on the probability of another.
+That said, this contrasts with independent events, where the outcome of one event has absolutely no effect on the probability of another.
 The key here is the influence – a change in the likelihood of one event happening based on whether another event has already taken place.

 Think of it like drawing cards from a deck without replacement.
 The probability of drawing a king on your first draw is different from the probability of drawing a king on your second draw after you've already drawn one card.
-The first draw directly affects the composition of the remaining deck, thus influencing the probability of the second draw.
+But the first draw directly affects the composition of the remaining deck, thus influencing the probability of the second draw.
 This is a classic example of dependent events.

 Identifying Dependent Events: Key Indicators